 Hanna later emailed Sophie to thank her and to say “It was such a great workshop and the students were really engaged!”

 Swansea University – October 2017

-Gradcracker’s Head of Marketing, Jessica, was invited by placement tutors at Swansea University to speak to their second year ‘Year in Industry’ students about how to be successful in online placement and job applications.
+Gradcracker’s Marketing Director, Jessica, was invited by placement tutors at Swansea University to speak to their second year ‘Year in Industry’ students about how to be successful in online placement and job applications.

 Jessica was greeted by a 280-strong audience in Swansea’s sparkling new lecture theatre.

 During her one-hour talk, Jessica introduced the subject of Applicant Tracking Systems (ATSs) and how employers use them to provide a first filter of the many applications they receive.
 (Gradcracker has built ATSs for many employers so we know our subject!)

 These systems can be quite sophisticated and can see answers to so called ‘killer questions’, which, as the term brutally indicates, will ‘kill’ an application if the answer is wrong.

 ‘Killer Questions” might determine if a candidate is studying the preferred discipline or has achieved the required grade.
 Less obviously, they might be about relevant work experience or modules covered in a degree course.